Zoo Labs is a nonprofit artist accelerator and professional development community.

 Ann DIckson is a seasoned arts fundraising, marketing and communications professional.
 Prior to joining Zoo Labs, Ann was the Director of Major Gifts for the American Cancer Society, where she raised funds from individuals, corporations and foundations.

 Ann also served as the Executive Director of the Sausalito Art Festival Foundation, where she managed the annual three-day festival.
 Prior to the Sausalito Art Festival, Ann was the Director of Marketing and Communications at the Oakland Museum of California.
 She was instrumental in the success of the museum’s renovation and re-branding, and also closed sponsorship deals with national corporate leaders such as Wells Fargo, Clorox, Target, and PG&E.

 She served in previous marketing and public relations positions with EMI-Capitol Music, the San Francisco Conservatory of Music, Guthy-Renker, and the Academy of Motion Picture Arts and Sciences.

 Ann is actively involved in the Bay Area arts community, and is currently serving a two-year appointed term as a Cultural Commissioner for the County of Marin.
 Ann holds a B.A. in Music Education.

 Zoo Labs is located in West Oakland.
-Nestled inside an 8,000 square foot professional recording studio facility, Zoo Labs has three recording studios, lots of working space, whiteboard walls, a peaceful garden, a rotating art exhibit curated by Oakland's Et Al gallery, and our crown jewel: a hardworking espresso machine.
+Nestled inside an 8,000 square foot professional recording studio facility, Zoo Labs has three recording studios, lots of working space, whiteboard walls, a peaceful garden, a rotating art exhibit, and our crown jewel: a hardworking espresso machine.
 Interested in experiencing it?

 3 RECORDING STUDIOS + 3 DESIGN SPACES + 4 APARTMENTS + 2 OFFICES + 1 KITCHEN = ZOO LABS